bilboque/MOOVIE_RECOMMENDER/specs.md

-## Project Title: Star Wars and Other Movies Hub
+## Project Title: bDMI

 ### Introduction and Background:

-Our Star Wars and Other Movies Hub aims to provide a comprehensive movie and tv-show database.
+Our bDMI aims to provide a comprehensive movie and tv-show database.
 Our website caters to movie enthusiasts seeking detaile information and reviews about their favorite movies.
 The website will allow a user to create a profile, create a list of movies to watch, rate and review movies.

 ### Project Objective: